Code-Institute-Submissions/Phillip-Healy-cardboard_craic_SepResub/README.md

   up blank.
 Started form from scratch and found I had initialized the JQuery incorrectly.
 Select now working as intended.
 - jinja2.exceptions.UndefinedError: 'None' has no attribute 'capitalize' after building add_news page.
 A test entry in the DB had a null value that was causing the traceback error.
 Fixed that but correcting data in DB.
+- Had the add buttons on each page regardless of user logged in, this caused an error if you tried submitting anything as "created_by" is recorded using session user, and if you're not logged in there is no session user.
+An if statement fixed this.

 ## Deployment

 1. Create repo "cardboard_craic" on Github based on Code-institute template.